cybozu-go/pod-security-admission/docs/design.md

 Cluster administrator must properly manage the permissions of namespace resources.

-In PSP, you can do it with binding ServiceAccount to the profile using [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/). pod security admission does not provide that mechanism.
+In PSP, you can do it with binding ServiceAccount to the profile using [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/). pod-security-admission does not provide that mechanism.